iamPulakesh/Aws_Cloudcommander/ReadMe.md

 Configure AWS CLI (If not configured previously)

 `aws configure --profile desired_profile_name`
-- Fill with your AWS credientials.
+- Fill with your AWS credentials.

 ### Step 4: Run it
 - PowerShell: